-The Company began to implement comprehensive cost reduction measures at the end of 2014 with the onset of a slowdown in the industry to reduce the Company’s cost base and to preserve liquidity for ongoing operations.
+The Company has continued and expanded its cost control measures in 2017 to reduce the Company’s cost base and to preserve liquidity for ongoing operations.

-The Company had 46 offshore vessels in operation at year-end.
-The Company finished its comprehensive newbuilding program with the last six vessels delivered in 2016.
+The Company had 43 offshore vessels in operation at year-end.
+The Company finished its comprehensive newbuilding program in 2016 following delivery of the last six vessels.
 All vessels commenced long-term charters after delivery.

-The Company’s net financial items included net expenses of USD(46.7) million (2015: USD(21.4) million) and a revaluation gain of non-USD currency items of USD(3.8) million (2015: USD22.1 million) due to stronger USD during the period.
+The Company’s net financial items included net expenses of USD(76.3) million (2016: USD(107.0) million) and a revaluation loss of non-USD currency items of USD15.3 million (2016: USD(64.2) million) due to weaker USD during the period.
 Non-USD currency items are held to match short- and long-term liabilities, including off-balance sheet liabilities, in similar currency.

 The Parent company is primarily a holding company owning shares in operating subsidiaries.

-The Board proposes that the Parent’s net loss of USD(14.2) million for 2016 be allocated to retained earnings and that no dividend be paid for 2016.
+The Board proposes that the Parent’s net loss of USD(241.2) million for 2017 be allocated to retained earnings and that no dividend be paid for 2017.

 Financial Position and Cash-Flows

-The Company recorded USD492 million as gross capital expenditures in fixed assets during 2016, of which USD334 million related to new vessels delivered from yards or vessels under construction, and USD158 million related to project-specific investments in vessels and capitalised dry-dockings.
+The Company recorded USD20 million as gross capital expenditures in fixed assets during 2017, related to project-specific investments in vessels and capitalised dry-dockings.

 The Company is exposed to currency risk as revenue and costs are denominated in various currencies.
-The Company is also exposed to currency risk due to future yard instalments in relation to shipbuilding contracts and long-term debt in various currencies.
 Forward exchange contracts are entered into in order to reduce the currency risk related to future cash flows.

 Fleet, Performance and Employment